Help Center/ Image Management Service/ Best Practices/ Converting the Image Format/ Converting the Image Format Using qemu-img

 • ZVHD and ZVHD2 are self-developed image file formats and cannot be identified by qemu-img.
 To convert image files to any of the two formats, use the qemu-img-hw tool.
 For details, see Converting the Image Format Using qemu-img-hw.

-• When you run the command to convert the format of VHD image files, use VPC to replace VHD.
-Otherwise, qemu-img cannot identify the image format.
+• When you run a command to convert the format of VHD image files, replace vhd with vpc.

 For example, to convert a CentOS 6.9 image file from VHD to QCOW2, run the following command: